erkaiyublog/erkaiyublog.github.io/_posts/2025-07-02-collecting-execution-trace-for-arm-chips.md

 # Tracing with ETM
 ## What is ETM?
 ETM stands for Embedded Trace Macrocell.
-To understand what **ETM** is, it is equally important to understand what **CoreSight** is.
-At a high level, ETM is a feature that captures trace data from a specific CPU core, and CoreSight is an infrastructure that collects trace data from sources like ETM, routes it through components (e.g., funnels, replicators), and outputs it to a trace sink (e.g., TPIU or memory).

-The CoreSight architecture provides **a set of** standard **interfaces** and programmer model **views**.
-ETM is one of them.

-![coresight overview](/images/posts/trace_arm/coresight_overview.png)
+It is a real-time trace module providing **instruction and data tracing** of a processor.

+People like ETM since it provides **non-intrusive, cycle-accurate, real-time tracing** 🍺.

-There are more than one webpage introducing ETM on the Arm website, the one that is closely related to CoreSight is called [Embedded Trace Macrocell Architecture Specification](https://developer.arm.com/documentation/ihi0014/q?lang=en) (I will refer to it as ***ETM Arch Spec*** from here on).
+There is more than one webpage introducing ETM on the Arm website, the high-level one is called [Embedded Trace Macrocell Architecture Specification](https://developer.arm.com/documentation/ihi0014/q?lang=en) (I will refer to it as ***ETM Arch Spec*** from here on).

+## Where Do I Find the Specs?
 One thing to keep in mind is that online documents by Arm are usually quite large.
 A good way to start is by reading the *Preface* section and search for subtitles like *Intended Audience* and *How to Use This Specification*.

 Noticeably, in the [*Additional Reading*](https://developer.arm.com/documentation/ihi0014/q/preface/Additional-reading/The-ETM-documentation-suite?lang=en) section of ***ETM Arch Spec***, there is a guide for what **specific documentation** to look for within the so-called *ETM documentation suite*. ***ETM Arch Spec*** is part of the *ETM documentation suite* and contains information that is relevant to all implementations of the ETM.
 The other manuals in the ETM documentation suite are **implementation specific**.
 Two points from this section that attract my attention are:
 1. There is an ETM Technical Reference Manual (TRM) describing the implementation defined behavior of the ETM.
 2. For the Cortex-M3 processor, the CoreSight ETM-M3 is described in the Cortex-M3 Technical Reference Manual (ARM DDI 0337).

+## What is CoreSight?
+**CoreSight** is another concept that comes closely with **ETM**.
+At a high level, ETM is a feature that captures trace data from a specific CPU core, and CoreSight is an infrastructure that collects trace data from sources like ETM, routes it through components (e.g., funnels, replicators), and outputs it to a trace sink (e.g., TPIU or memory).

+The CoreSight architecture provides **a set of** standard **interfaces** and programmer model **views**.
+ETM is one of them.

+![coresight overview](/images/posts/trace_arm/coresight_overview.png)

 ## Ninja
 [Ninja](https://dl.acm.org/doi/10.5555/3241189.3241193) leverages a hardware-assisted isolated execution environment Trust-Zone to transparently trace and debug a target application with the help of Performance Monitor Unit (PMU) and Embedded Trace Macrocell (ETM).